What Is a Gallbladder

 Causes of a Gallbladder Rupture

-Ruptures are generally caused by serious inflammation to the gall bladder.
-Rarer cases may be caused by a blunt injury.
+Ruptures are generally caused by inflammation of the

 - motor vehicle accidents